 A destination’s website seems to be everyone’s business.
 It is usually owned by a local/regional/national tourism board and has many stakeholders.
 Next to the delivery team there are hotels, agents, service providers and related businesses, influencers, local communities, etc.

 And as we all know, a website can mean many things to many people.

-Typically in such projects there is no absolute authority to impose strategic decisions in such projects.
+Typically in such projects, there is no absolute authority to impose strategic decisions.
 Consensus is the name of the game.
-Though a board may own the project they have to rely on their soft management skills not to vex the stakeholders upon whom the project is dependent.
+Though a board may own the project, they have to rely on their soft management skills not to vex the stakeholders upon whom the project is dependent.